Barney & Friends: Airings

 Two known co-productions of Barney & Friends have been produced outside of the US.
 The Israeli co-production החברים של ברני Hachaverim shel Barney (The Friends of Barney) produced from 1997 to 1999 in Tel Aviv, Israel, was the first of these.
 Rather than dubbing the original American episodes in seasons 1 to 3, the episodes were adapted with a unique set and exclusive child actors.
 The second co-production was broadcast in South Korea from 2001 to 2003 on KBS (under the name "바니와 친구들" (Baniwa Chingudeul (Barney and Friends))).
 This one, however, adapted the first six seasons (including the first three that the Israel co-production did).

+As of 2025, various episodes are available on an official YouTube channel, and several episodes from Seasons 7 to 14 are available on streaming platforms including Tubi, The Roku Channel, Pluto TV, and Peacock.

 Music

+The show's theme song was "I Love You", with original lyrics sung to the melody of the public domain song "This Old Man".
+The new lyrics were written for the melody in 1982 by Indiana homemaker Lee Bernstein for a children's book titled "Piggyback Songs" (1983), and these lyrics were adapted by Barney producers in the early 1990s, without knowing the words had been written by Bernstein.
+Upon discovering the usage of her lyrics, Bernstein retained lawyer Daniel Glavin who negotiated with Barney producers for writing credit and royalties, reported as a one-time payment of $7,500 plus $2,000 "every several years."
+In 1994 when Barney-related licensing was bringing in an estimated $50 million for the Lyons Group, Bernstein sought a higher royalty payment in court.

+The song was among those used by interrogators at Guantanamo Bay detention camp to coerce detainees.
+A US soldier told Newsweek: "Trust me, it works.
+In training, they forced me to listen to it for 45 minutes.
+I never want to go through that again."
+In 2018, Emily Writes of The Spinoff wrote: "I don’t know any kids who watch it these days but I do know [...] that a shit load of parents continue to be haunted by the Barney theme tune."

+Demi Lovato and Jimmy Fallon performed a heavy metal cover of the song in 2008.

 A majority of the albums of Barney & Friends feature Bob West as the voice of Barney; however, the recent album The Land of Make-Believe has Dean Wendt's voice.

-Barney's song "I Love You" was among those used by interrogators at Guantanamo Bay detention camp to coerce detainees.
+The United States and United Kingdom Armies has used music from Barney the Dinosaur - along with music from Sesame Street and Metallica - to psychologically torture and interrogate Iraqi POWs, by causing sleep deprivation and culturally offend the POWs by playing the music.